-Since you are going to be in constant communication with customers, it only makes sense that you build rapport with as many as you can.
+Since you will be in constant communication with customers, it only makes sense that you build rapport with as many as you can.
 Baristas indirectly act in a customer service role, so a smile and a sense of humor would make an excellent addition.

 2. Great attention to detail

-As a barista, you be tcould be taking orders from six customers simultaneously, with each having different preferences.
+As a barista, you could be taking orders from six customers simultaneously, with each having different preferences.
 If you are not careful, you might mix up ingredients in certain drinks.
 If that isn’t bad enough, you might mix up orders and receive backlash from angry customers.

 As a barista, you will need to get all the orders right, up to the addition of whipped cream or toppings.
 Attention to detail as a barista cannot be overemphasized.